 A. IDLE instruction is executed to put the device into STANDBY mode.

 The PLL block responds to the STANDBY signal.
-SYSCLKOUT is held for the number of cycles indicated as follows before being turned off:
+SYSCLKOUT is held for the number of cycles indicated below before being turned off:

 - 16 cycles, when DIVSEL = 00 or 01